st4lk/django-rest-social-auth/README.md

     with data (form data or json):

         provider=twitter

+    Or specify provider in url, in that case data will be empty:

+        POST /api/login/social/twitter

 2. The backend will return a short-lived `oauth_token` request token in the response.
 This can be used by the front-end to perform authentication with the provider.